denten-books/plain-text/4-format.md

 manipulations into the corresponding actions in the physical world.
 But the nature of those manipulations are occluded from users, who are, presumably, not equipped to understand the physical realities of computing.

-In the first chapter of the book I made the case for simulated text, arguing that the verisimilitude between printed text and its digital representation obscures material realities particular to computation.
-We are thus shown one thing but manipulate another.
-To drag and drop a document into a trashcan on the screen, for example, corresponds to a number of data manipulations on the disk.
-None of these necessarily include deletion of data from storage media.
-The representation of the document may disappear on the screen where the inscription remains.
-In most cases, we the users, are not bothered by such incongruence.
-But in some cases, when it really matters---under the threat of censorship or persecution, for example---the incongruence exposes the frailty of our alienation.
-It is an unprecedented state of affairs: to lose sight of the material realities, made all more troubling by the ubiquity of the simulation.

 Metaphor machines present us with a special case of conceptual domain blending.
 In the cognitive view, the metaphor performs a number of